 About the Infrastructure Design Manual (IDM)

-Their joint initiative was one which recognised the benefits of municipalities working together towards consistent requirements and standards for the design and development of infrastructure.
+The Infrastructure Design Manual (IDM) is a joint initiative of Victorian rural and regional Councils working together to formulate and maintain a set of consistent requirements and standards for the design and development of infrastructure.

 The first version of the IDM came into use in October 2007 when it was placed online.